tylermeyers351/tylermeyers351/README.md

 - Group collaboration project to design and implement a full-stack website that displays NFL stats for all NFL teams from seasons 2002 through 2022.
 Contributed to the back-end utilizing the pandas library.
 Check it out [here](https://github.com/tylermeyers351/NFL-Radar-Charts).

 ### Zombie Invasion 2nite
 - Employed using the Love 2d framework (Lua), created a demo of a game I envisioned could be built into a full-fledged title.
 Core mechanics are crisp and built to be expanded on.
 Check it out [here](https://github.com/tylermeyers351/CS50-Final-Project-Love2d).

+## Skills

+### Top Programming Languages

+- Python
+- JavaScript
+- Lua

+### Frameworks and Technologies

+- Django
+- React
+- Pandas
+- Scikit-learn
+- Matplotlib and seaborn
+- NLTK (Natural Language Toolkit)
+- TensorFlow
+- NumPy
+- Chess.js
+- Chessboard.js
+- Love 2d